Dr Stace Constantinou

 Biography

-He is currently working on a couple of projects including an electronic music EP, The SAPIAN Trilogy about an imaginary AI, as well as analysing popular music songs.
+A sound-and-music creative, he is currently working on a live, quadra+phonic, immersive framework and model for knowledge exchange.
+Recently he finished two Soundscapes for the Royal Society of Arts (RSA Augmented Society Network), an electronic music EP, The SAPIAN Trilogy about an imaginary AI, as well as submitting a book proposal on popular music analysis for OUP.

 As a child won a scholarship to study piano, cello and composition at music school.
-Aged 13 got a job waiting tables and saved up for a year to buy first AKAI synthesiser, later also bought an Alesis MIDI sequencer.
-At University learned music technology and has gone on to compose and produce for the concert stage, radio and film – he won the Ricordi Prize for Best Composition.
+A job waiting tables meant he could save up for a year to buy first AKAI synthesiser, later he bought an Alesis MIDI sequencer.
+At University he learned music technology and has gone on to compose and produce for the concert stage, radio and film.
+He is a Ricordi Prize for Best Composition prize winner, and Schillinger Composition prize winner.

-Having collaborated with artists, film directors, other musicians there is a mathemusic and technological aspect to his work, including patterning and concepts for musical composition/ production practice.
-Technology also plays a very important role in his music producing, with a strong capability in using various digital audio workstation (DAW) software including Logic X, Max, Ableton, and Sibelius.
+Having collaborated with artists, film directors, other musicians, he has a dynamic, eclectic and natural collaboarative research dimension to his work.
+He uses mathemusic and technological aspect to his work, including patterning and concepts for musical composition/ production practice.
+Technology also plays a very important role in his music producing, with a strong capability in using various digital audio workstation (DAW) software including Logic X, Max, Pro Toosl, Ableton, and Sibelius.

 Composes and produces a range of styles and mediums including for solo instruments, ensembles, popular, electronic, concert music and music for media.
 Having produced a number of radio programmes about music has also written a chapter on the Audio Object for Routledge.